mzazon/awesome-cloud-projects/gcp/vmware-workload-migration-modernization-vmware-engine-migrate-anthos/vmware-workload-migration-modernization-vmware-engine-migrate-anthos.md

 1. Google Cloud project with billing enabled and appropriate IAM permissions
 2. VMware vSphere environment (version 6.5 or higher) with network connectivity to Google Cloud
 3. Google Cloud CLI (gcloud) installed and authenticated
-4. Migrate to Containers CLI installed on a local workstation or jumpbox
+4. Docker installed on local machine for Migrate to Containers CLI
 5. Network connectivity between on-premises VMware environment and Google Cloud (VPN or Interconnect)
 6. Estimated cost: $2,000-5,000/month for VMware Engine nodes, plus additional costs for GKE clusters and Cloud Run instances